wp-plugins/woocommerce-product-quick-view/readme.txt

 Why we created this plugin

-Unicode System Pvt Ltd. is a company created many open source software and web frameworks named as ZENDFOX(http://www.zendfox.com/) which has more than a million users across the globe .
+<a href="http://www.unicodesystems.in/">Unicode System Pvt Ltd.</a> is a company created many open source software and web frameworks named as <a href="http://www.zendfox.com/">ZENDFOX</a> which has more than a million users across the globe .
 This plugin is just an initiation to support wordpress community.

 == Installation ==
 = Minimum Requirements =